 Information on the Government's initial $12.1 billion funding allocation can be found at: https://www.beehive.govt.nz/release/121-billion-support-new-zealanders-and-business

 A list of announced initiatives funded from the CRRF as part of Budget 2020 (in May 2020) can be found at: Summary of Initiatives in the COVID-19 Response and Recovery Fund (CRRF) Foundational Package

-A list of announced initiatives funded through the July Package can be found at: Summary of Initiatives in the COVID-19 Response and Recovery Fund (CRRF) July Package
+A list of announced initiatives funded through the July 2021 Package can be found here: Summary of Initiatives in the COVID-19 Response and Recovery Fund (CRRF) July Package

 The list of CRRF initiatives announced as part of Budget 2021 can be found here: Wellbeing Budget 2021: Securing Our Recovery